 Understand company culture

 Company culture is more than the mission and vision statements on the first few pages of your employee handbook.
 While company owners may view company culture one way, it can be a whole different thing when you start talking to employees.
-Make time in your schedule to interact with employees.
-For example, if you work in a centralized HR department for a company with multiple sites, use your time wisely when visiting other locations.
-If you are at a location for a meeting, plan for some extra time to walk around.
-Learn employees’ names and interests, so you can build a good relationship with them.
-This will help lay the foundation for more honest communication.
+Include a slot for staff interaction in your schedule.
+Use your time wisely when traveling to other locations, for instance, if you work in a centralized HR department for a business with many locations.
+Plan to stay a little longer than necessary if you need to explore the area after your appointment.
+Find out the names and hobbies of your coworkers so you can establish a solid rapport with them.
+This will aid in establishing the framework for more open dialogue.

 Create policies that address how employees work

 Take meal break policies for example.
 Here in California we have quite detailed requirements for meal breaks.
-The law requires that the meal break be at least 30 minutes.
-While a company will be in compliance with the law if their policy sets breaks at 30 minutes, it may be better for your company to give employees more.
-If you have adequate break room space and a lot of employees who bring lunch to work, 30 minutes might be sufficient.
-If a lot of your employees go off-site for lunch, giving employees an hour might be better.
-Do not just settle for the minimum requirements without understanding how the policy will reflect how your employees work.
+The dinner break must last at least 30 minutes according to the legislation.
+Even though a business will be in compliance with the law if its policy limits breaks to 30 minutes, it can be beneficial for your business to provide workers longer.
+30 minutes can be acceptable if you have enough area in the break room and many employees who bring lunch to work.
+Giving workers an hour may be preferable if many of your staff eat their lunches away from the office.
+Don’t just accept the bare minimum without considering how the policy will affect how your employees perform.

 Support employees on technology changes